ionic-team/ionic-docs/docs/api/label.md

 <EncapsulationPill type="scoped" />

-Label is a wrapper element that can be used in combination with `ion-item`, `ion-input`, `ion-toggle`, and more.
+Label is a textual element used primarily to give added context to [Item](./item.md) components.
 The position of the label inside of an item can be inline, fixed, stacked, or floating.

 ## Basic Usage